djlei/bertalign/README.md

 (3) Update the requirements.txt.
 (4) Make some minor adjustments to parameters.

-The original codes run on linux.
+The original repo run on linux.
 For windows users, choose faiss-cpu instead of faiss-gpu-cu12 in requirements.txt.

 ## Installation